 President Jeremy Travis

-Prior to his appointment, President Travis served four years as a Senior Fellow affiliated with the Justice Policy Center at the Urban Institute in Washington, DC, where he launched a national research program focused on prisoner reentry into society.
+Prior to his appointment, President Travis served four years as a Senior Fellow affiliated with the Justice Policy Center at the Urban Institute, where he created a national research program on prisoner reentry.
 From 1994-2000, Travis directed the National Institute of Justice, the research arm of the U.S. Department of Justice.
-Nominated by President Clinton and confirmed by the Senate, Travis reinvigorated the agency and established major initiatives to assess crime trends, evaluate federal anti-crime efforts, advance forensic sciences, and bolster research on counter-terrorism strategies.
+Nominated by President Clinton and confirmed by the Senate, Travis established major research initiatives to assess crime trends, evaluate federal anti-crime efforts, advance forensic science, and bolster research on counter-terrorism strategies.

-Prior to his service in Washington, Travis was Deputy Commissioner for Legal Matters for the New York City Police Department (NYPD) from 1990-1994; Chief Counsel to the U.S. House Judiciary Subcommittee on Criminal Justice in 1990, chaired by then-Rep. Charles E. Schumer; Special Advisor to New York City Mayor Edward I. Koch from 1986-89; and Special Counsel to the Police Commissioner of the NYPD from 1984-86.
+Prior to his service in Washington, Travis was Deputy Commissioner for Legal Matters for the New York City Police Department (1990-94); Chief Counsel to the U.S. House Judiciary Subcommittee on Criminal Justice, (1990); Special Advisor to New York City Mayor Edward I. Koch (1986-89); and Special Counsel to the New York City Police Commissioner (1984-86).

-Before joining city government, Travis served as law clerk to then-U.S. Court of Appeals Judge Ruth Bader Ginsburg, currently a member of the U.S. Supreme Court, and was the Marden and Marshall Fellow in Criminal Law at New York University School of Law.
-Travis was Executive Director of the New York City Criminal Justice Agency from 1977-79 and served six years at the Vera Institute of Justice, where he managed demonstration programs on bail reform, judicial decision making and victim-witness assistance.
-He began his career in criminal justice working as a legal services assistant for the Legal Aid Society, New York’s indigent defense agency.
+Before joining city government, Travis served as law clerk to then-U.S. Court of Appeals Judge Ruth Bader Ginsburg (1982-83) and was the Marden and Marshall Fellow in Criminal Law at New York University School of Law (1983-84).
+Travis served six years at the Vera Institute of Justice, where he managed demonstration programs on bail reform and victim-witness assistance, and directed the New York City Criminal Justice Agency (1977-79).
+He began his career working as a legal services assistant for the Legal Aid Society.

-Mr. Travis has received numerous awards for his contributions to the field of criminal justice, including the American Society of Criminology’s August Vollmer Award, the Gerhard O.W.
+Mr. Travis has received numerous awards, including the Ellis Island Medal, the American Society of Criminology’s August Vollmer Award, the Gerhard O.W.
 Muller Award from the Academy of Criminal Justice Sciences, and the Margaret Mead Award from the International Community Corrections Association.
-He earned a JD, cum laude, from the New York University School of Law, and an MPA from the New York University Wagner Graduate School of Public Service.
-He received a BA, cum laude, in American Studies from Yale College.
+He earned a JD, cum laude, from the New York University School of Law, an MPA from the New York University Wagner Graduate School of Public Service and a BA, cum laude, in American Studies from Yale College.